mcnairsa/100-days-of-code/log.md

 **Intention and expectation for tomorrow:**
 1. Work on cleaning up the 100-days repo for practice
-2. Next steps for the cheat sheetl project: work out which 'branch' of the cheat sheet project is the 'real one add, commit, merge, delete, &c
+2. Next steps for the cheat sheet project: work out which 'branch' of the cheat sheet project is the 'real one add, commit, merge, delete, &c